ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: Added an advanced buffering mode to the serial driver, now, if the LLD supports it, it is possible to set the size of each queue independently.
 - EX:  Added compass implementation for ST LSM303DLHC device.
 - EX:  Added accelerometer implementation for ST LSM303DLHC device.
 - EX:  Added gyroscope implementation for ST L3GD20 device.